wg-osr/walkerga.github.io/class/sp_pigfolk.md

 **D:** Stubbornness<br>

 ## Bulk I
 For each inventory slot you have taken by fat, increase your maximum HP by 1.
-When in town between adventures, each [treasure] spent carousing can give you more fat if you want.
+When in town between adventures, each [Treasure](/2020/11/10/extra-rules#treasures) spent carousing can give you more fat if you want.

 ## Pig Nose I
 You can smell/taste surrounding edible things.
 This may be hampered by other overwhelming odors and this does not detect diseases and natural poisons.